nguyensjsu/sp19-202-game-squad/journals/Week1.md

 - Task1: 1 hrs
 - Task2: 3 hrs - decided during chatting and meeting
 - Task 3: 2 hours

+### XP Core Value

+I was given courage.
+I made sure that we all give correct information regarding progress and estimates.
+I also made sure that we adapt our processes as needed and that we should not be afraid to speak up when needed.

 <h2></h2>
 <h2>Chirag Arora</h2>